Driving Saga with Kids: A Family Rental-Car Guide for the West Kyushu Coast (2026)

 • Parking: most attractions free; Saga city center has paid lots ¥100–200/hr

-• Cash + card: rental + gas all take cards; small parking lots cash-only
+• Cash + card: rental and gas take cards; small parking lots are cash-only

 • Snow: chains required late January–February for inland routes; coastal roads usually OK